 Ted Donato was able to beat Soderstrom just 33 seconds into the third, and the Swedish goaltender held the Flyers in the game as Boston outshot the visitors by a 16-7 margin in the stanza and 3-0 in overtime to earn the draw.

-1997 -- The Flyers hold the San Jose Sharks to just 12 shots on goal for the entire game -- including just one in the third period -- but they score on three in the middle session in a 3-0 defeat of Philadelphia at the CoreStates Center.
+1997 -- The Flyers held the San Jose Sharks to just 12 shots on goal for the entire game -- including just one in the third period -- but the visitors were able to score on three of them in the middle session while Mike Vernon turned away all 28 pucks he faced at the other end of the ice in a 3-0 defeat of Philadelphia at the CoreStates Center.

 1998 -- Petr Svoboda's goal late in the second period would prove to be the game-winner and Ron Hextall stopped 18 of 19 shots to lift the Flyers to a 3-1 victory over the Carolina Hurricanes at Greensboro Coliseum.

 The triumph was the second in a row for Hextall, who moved ahead of the legendary Bernie Parent and into the top spot on Philadelphia's all-time wins list with his 233rd as a Flyer.